Why ‘Who Else But Us’ Is Worth Your Time

 Location: Sixth floor, near the elevator

-3. Watch for a comically long ladder leading to the sixth floor.
-Seriously, it’s absurdly long.
-You’ll know it when you see it.
+- Watch for a comically long ladder leading up to the sixth floor—you’ll know it when you see it

-1. Look for a corpse positioned right next to the elevator
+At the elevator: Look for the corpse of Cadet Warden LaRue, positioned right next to the elevator terminal on the right side.

 Critical Warning: Raptidon Ambush Incoming